fransimo/fransimo_info/content/docs/art/photography/The_Whisper_of_the_Nymphs/_index.md

 ![The Whisper of the Nymphs](X1V45282-Enhanced-SR.jpg)

-# The Whisper of the Nymphs (the small contains a universe)
+# The Whisper of the Nymphs

 “DIFFERENT PEOPLE make journeys for different reasons.
 Sometimes they’re forced; sometimes they think they choose.”
 — In the Dark Places of Wisdom, Peter Kingsley [p.15]